martijnsark/Project_Data_Visualization/README.md

 <br><br><br><br>

-This is the "Credit Page" where all artist and developers like myself get credit.
+This is the "Credits Page" where all artists and developers, like myself, receive credit.

 <img width="600" height="400" src="Readme_Images/Credits.png" alt="image">